solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_03_Language_Support_Java.md

     ![This image demonstrates Single Server MySQL connection information from the IntelliJ Azure explorer.](./media/mysql-instance-information.png "MySQL connection information")

+5. Create a new connection to your Azure Database for MySQL Single Server instance from MySQL Workbench.
+Use the following SQL statement to create a new database called `newdatabase`.
+This application will not function with the provided `mysql` system database.

+    ```sql
+    CREATE DATABASE newdatabase;
+    ```

 ## Run the App

 1. Open `application.properties` from the project hierarchy: `src` > `main` > `resources`.
 Delete all the `spring.datasource.*` entries.